tjFogarty/tj-ie/src/site/posts/making-music.md

 I've been toying with the idea of writing music for many years now.
 I tried it nearly 20 years ago, directly wiring up my amp to my desktop computer using software called Mixcraft.
 It was version 3 at the time, I think.

 It didn't really pan out.
-I just stuck to recording guitar covers and lost interest due to college and getting a job.
+I just stuck to recording guitar covers, with a few original recordings here and there, but nothing substantial.

 ---